noooxxi/Cat-Years-Calculator/README.md

-# Cat-Years-Calculator
+# Cat Years Calculator
-A program that will calculate your cats age in cat years.
+A program that will calculate your cats age in cat years